FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/directives.md

 # Directives

-> Per GraphQL: A directive is an identifier preceded by a @ character, optionally followed by a list of named arguments, which can appear after almost any form of syntax in the GraphQL query or schema languages.
+> Per GraphQL: A directive is a keyword preceded by a @ character (optionally followed by a list of named arguments) which can appear after almost any form of syntax in the GraphQL query or schema languages.

-- As of this writing, the list of supported Fuel GraphQL schema directives includes:
+As of this writing, the list of supported Fuel GraphQL schema directives includes:

 - `@indexed`
 - `@unique`
 - `@join`

-Using our `Library` and `Book` example from the previous [Foreign Keys](../database/foreign-keys.md) section -- given the following schema:

 ## `@indexed`